allangelman/mastermind/README.md

 ## UI

+I used React and tailwind for my UI.
+My approach to the UI was to seperate out the UI into as granular components as possible and to place each of those components into its own file to maintain code organization.
+I also used Radix Dialog to create the "Rules" modal.

 ## Models

-The models are typescript classes responsible for instantiang objects and making graphql queries and mutations
+The models are typescript classes responsible for instantiang objects and making graphql queries and mutations.
+Here is a diagram of all the classes I made and their relationship to eachother.
+I chose to use aggregation so I could represent the "has a" porperty of my classes.

-- Game
-- Board
-- Row
-- Feedback
-- CompetitorBoard
-- CompetitorFeedback
-- Options

 ```mermaid
 classDiagram